The differential engine of Pehr-Georg and Edvard Scheutz

 This machine, among the most ingenious, solves equations of the fourth degree and of even higher orders; it operates in every number system; in the decimal system, in the sexagesimal system (for trigonometry) or in any other system...
 Scientists who vaunt their calculating powers, as a divination of the laws of nature, will be advantageously replaced by a simple machine, which, under the nearly blind drive of an ordinary man, of a kind of movement, will penetrate infinite space more surely and profoundly than they.
 Any man knowing how to formulate a problem and having the machine of the Messieurs Scheutz at his disposal for solving it, will replace the need for the Archimedes, the Newtons or the Laplaces.
 And observe how in the sciences and arts, all is held together and intertwined: this nearly intelligent machine not only effects in seconds calculations which would demand an hour; it prints the results that it obtains, adding the merit of neat calligraphy to the merit of calculation without possible error: the stereotyped numerals emerge grouped at the will of the operator, and separated, as he desires, by blanks, lines or any arbitrary typographic symbols.
 If a simple machine can tell us the distance of stars, the extent of celestial globes, the path which the great comets traverse on their parabolic course, what limit can henceforth be assigned to mechanism?
 What world of impossibilities will not be cleared?

-In 1856 the machine was purchased for £1000 by Dudley Observatory at Albany, New York, USA and the next year was transported to the USA, where it was used for the first practical work—a computation of the True Anomaly of Mars.
+The gold medal gave the Scheutzes the recognition they deserved.
+It also attracted a buyer, which the pair had been searching for almost from the day they had completed the machine.
+In 1856 the machine was purchased for 5,000 by Dudley Observatory at Albany, New York, USA and the next year was transported to the USA, where it was used for the first practical work—a computation of the True Anomaly of Mars.

 At the same time in England, a second Scheutz difference machine was being put to work.
 In 1857 the British government authorized the sum of £1200 for a full-scale difference engine with attached printing apparatus based on the design of Scheutz to be constructed by Donkin's company.
 The new machine was almost exactly as first (with only small variations in design) and handled 15-place numbers to 4 orders of differences and could transmit 8 places to the printing mechanism.
 Costs overran and Donkin delivered the machine in July 1859, several weeks past the deadline, incurring a loss of £615.
 The machine was used at the General Register Office to compute life tables, which were published in 1864.